Home composting: Reduce Greenhouse Gas Emissions

 One benefit of aerobic home composting is the reduction in methane emissions, one of the most threatening greenhouse gases to the environment.
 Food waste and packaging are responsible for 70% of household waste that resides in landfills.
+It is estimated that one third of all food produced will be wasted.
 Over 95% of food waste ends up at landfills where it produces methane, carbon dioxide, and other greenhouse gases through anaerobic digestion.
+For example, meats such as beef are the greatest producers of methane gas in landfills.
 These greenhouse gases trap heat within the atmosphere and further contribute to climate change.
 It is predicted that by 2050, global greenhouse gas emissions will increase by 80% from food production alone.
 Home composting can limit landfill waste and therefore, methane emissions as well.

 When food waste is thrown out and ends up in waterways, it can contribute to algae blooms.
 Algae blooms can produce toxic emissions that have harmful health effects on mammals and organisms, including humans.
 Eutrophication, or extreme nutrient levels, leads to dense algae bloom formation which can damage drinking water and develop “dead zones” that harm marine life.
 Algae blooms also heavily contribute to global methane emissions.

 Greenhouse gases are emitted in the manufacturing of synthetic fertilizers so by using organic compost material to fertilize home gardens instead, these emissions will be reduced.
 By limiting the amount of food waste that ends up in landfills and using homemade fertilizer through home composting, households will reduce their carbon footprint.